<

 The rule: Watch the horizon and cloud tops, not the sky directly above.
 Anvil-shaped cumulonimbus clouds building anywhere in the sky are a turnaround trigger — not a “let’s watch and see.”

+The best weather tools for beginner peak planning.
 Mountain-Forecast.com — summit-specific forecasts at your exact elevation.
 Check wind speed and temperature at the summit, not just the base.
 NOAA point forecast — enter the trailhead coordinates for a detailed hourly forecast.
 Windy.com — visual wind layer that shows approaching systems.
 Check all three the evening before and again the morning of.
 If they disagree significantly, treat the most conservative forecast as correct.

-The Ten Essentials — explained for first-timers
+The Ten Essentials — Explained for First-Timers

 1